maarten-pennings/howto/c64mempart/readme.md

   Note that the code consists of 92 bytes.
   They are poked to address `MS` and up.
   The poker even has a simple checksum (computed in `P`).
-  I noticed the checksum checker misses the `:END` in case of error.

   ```BAS
   700 REM USR() CODE